 If no weight is specified, a production shall use a weight of 1.
+If only some weights are specified, the unspecified weights shall use a weight of 1.

 12.14.2 If..else production statements

 A production can be made conditionally by means of an if..else production statement.
 The syntax of the if..else production statement is: